Teledyne Technologies: 21st century renewal

 With Robert Mehrabian as chairman, CEO, and president, Teledyne Technologies (or simply Teledyne, as it is most often called) was initially composed of 19 companies, all dating (in some form) from the original Teledyne, Inc. There were about 5,800 employees, including some 1,400 engineers and scientists.
 One of these companies, Ryan Aeronautical, was sold to Northrop Grumman before the end of 1999 to raise initial operating capital.

 In November 1999, Teledyne acquired certain assets of Mattituck Aviation Corporation, a privately owned aftermarket supplier and piston engine rebuilder and overhauler to the general aviation marketplace.

 Headquarters was initially in the Century City district of Los Angeles, but was later moved to one of the city's suburbs, Thousand Oaks.
 The Thousand Oaks location was the site of the Rockwell Scientific Company (formerly Rockwell International Science Center).
 Teledyne acquired Rockwell Scientific in 2006, and continued doing scientific and industrial research at the site (as Teledyne Scientific Company), in addition to having its corporate offices there.

 In 2000, its first full year of operation, Teledyne Technologies had sales of $795.1 million and net income of $40.5 million.
 The renewed Teledyne operated in much the same manner as Singleton’s early Teledyne, functioning as a conglomerate with growth mainly due to acquisitions.
 In 2010, the sales were $1,644.2 million with net income of $120.5 million, a cumulative financial growth in the decade of approximately 100 percent.
 About 44 percent of the 2010 sales were derived from contracts with agencies of, or prime contractors to, the U.S. government.
 By the start of 2011, there were near 100 companies, functioning in a wide range of products and services.

 Teledyne reported third quarter 2019 net sales of $802.2 million, a 10.6% increase compared to 2018.

 On 4 January 2021, it was announced Teledyne Technologies would acquire FLIR Systems for $8 billion.

 In 2021, Teledyne MEMS, which is in part composed by Teledyne DALSA, was ranked second in global revenues in the MEMS field.

 In October 2023, Teledyne Technologies acquired Xena Networks, a high-speed terabit Ethernet validation, assurance, and production test solutions provider.

-Teledyne Technologies was sanctioned by the Chinese government on December 5, 2024 due to arm sales to Taiwan.
+Teledyne Technologies was sanctioned by the Chinese government on December 5, 2024 for what it said was the company's role in selling arms to Taiwan.
+The New York Times called the sanction largely symbolic as "U.S. companies that make armaments are already largely barred from doing business in China by U.S.-imposed restrictions."

+In January 2026, it was announced Teledyne Technologies had acquired DD-Scientific Holdings Limited and its subsidiary DD-Scientific Limited, a Fareham, United Kingdom–based manufacturer of gas sensors.
+The acquisition added electrochemical and trace gas sensor technologies to Teledyne’s environmental and industrial instrumentation businesses, with financial terms not disclosed.